 Before the Lutz family made the house famous in The Amityville Horror, Ronald DeFeo Jr. shot and killed his entire family while they slept in their beds.

 On July 21, 1867 Reverend Thomas Baker was killed and eaten by a remote tribe of Fiji in exchange for a whale’s tooth.

-A display memorializing Thomas Baker’s fate in the Fiji Museum in Suva.
+A display memorializing Thomas Baker’s fate in the Fiji Museum in Suva

 Upon his arrival, Baker made several trips to villages in those mountainous regions.
 Cakobau, chief of the small island of Bau, had recently converted to Christianity and declared himself king of Fiji, waging wars with those secluded tribes who wanted nothing to do with it.
-To them, Baker was a threat, maybe even a spy working for Cakobau.
+To those tribes, Baker was a threat, maybe even a spy working for Cakobau.
 Baker was well aware of the dangers involved, as evidenced in his journal.
 He wrote of an incident in which he got caught in the rain in the village of Vunibua and needed a change of clothes: “I had to change to my skin before a bure full of heathen who feasted on me with their eyes very much to my discomfort.”

 Though he was cautious, he never traveled with weapons of any kind.
 He wrote, “I feel every confidence in going about among the heathen, but I always endeavour to keep my eyes and ears open, and reckon every event I meet with…and trusting alone in God for defence.
 I believe I shall be secure.”